aws-samples/amazon-connect-contact-surveys/README.md

 - a Contact Flow Module that will dynamically play the right survey for to a contact

 Thanks to the flexible nature of this solution, surveys can be played in these scenario:
-- reactively, after a contact (inbound voice, outbound voice) with a customer
+- reactively, after a contact (inbound voice, outbound voice, chat) with a customer
 - proactively, in combination with the startOutboundContact API

 To find more information about how to implement these scenario, see [Example usage](#example-usage)